madserrano/image_classification/README.md

 # Capstone project: Product Recognition App

 This project is an image classification application using Convolutional Neural Network, where trained model is saved as H5 file.
-Train images are manually scraped from an e-commerce website using Beautiful Soup and Selenium.
+Train images are manually scraped from an e-commerce website (Candian Tire) using Beautiful Soup and Selenium.

 Required Libraries: